 This tax is charged on profits when you come to sell your investments.
 Everyone has an annual exemption, which is £11,700 in the 2018-19 tax year (increasing to £12,000 in the 2019-20 tax year).
 Gains over the annual exemption are charged at 10% or 20% depending on your other income.
 However, gains made from ISAs are exempt.

 A flexible (Stocks and Shares or Cash) ISA allows you to withdraw your money without affecting your tax-free allowance.
 New rules introduced in 2016 for certain ISAs to become ‘flexible’ mean that even if you have used up all of your allowance and then withdraw money, you can top it back up — as long as you don’t exceed the limit for that year.
 So if you have already invested the full £20,000 and need to get hold of some money temporarily, a flexible ISA means you can withdraw, say, £5,000 and replace it that same tax year.
-Selftrade will soon offer a flexible Stocks & Shares ISA.
+Selftrade offers a flexible Stocks & Shares ISA.